afranck64/benzlim/README.md

 ## Installation

 - create a directory: `InformatiCup`
+- create a `InformatiCup2018` directory inside the previous one
-- clone the official InformatiCup project from the link [InformatiCup2018](https://github.com/InformatiCup/InformatiCup2018 ) inside the `InformtatiCup` directory
+- clone the official InformatiCup project from the link [InformatiCup2018](https://github.com/InformatiCup/InformatiCup2018 ) inside the `InformtatiCup2018` directory
-- clone/move the `benzlim` project inside the `InformatiCup` directory
+- copy the `benzlim` project inside the `InformatiCup` directory

 ## Configuration